adrikachowdhury/Pneumonia-Detection-DeepLearning/README.md

 # 🫁 Pneumonia Detection using Deep Learning

-This project, developed for the **_Machine/Deep Learning Course_**, focuses on detecting pneumonia from chest X-ray images using deep learning techniques.
+This group project, developed for the **_Machine/Deep Learning Course_**, focuses on detecting pneumonia from chest X-ray images using deep learning techniques.
 The model is built using transfer learning with the VGG16 architecture as the base model, fine-tuned for the specific task of pneumonia detection.
 The dataset used is the "Chest X-ray Pneumonia" dataset from Kaggle, which contains labeled images of _normal_ and _pneumonia-infected_ chest X-rays.

 ---